DanielPigford/blade/readme.md

 ## Can I make my own templates?

 Yes.
+Many people do for coding templates, snippets and libraries.

 ## What does Blade do?

-Blade generates native .NET code files based on Handlebar templates using database schema definition information.
+Blade generates source code files based on Handlebar templates using database schema definition information as input into the template generation process.

 ## How do I use Blade in my project?